noanonoa/yes-mi-lord/README.md

 # Yes Mi Lord
-A **Lord of the Rings** fanpage that allows users to browse all characters from the epic trilogy and choose their favorites.
-Designed to be an informational app for fans to interact with and post comments about their sexy characters.
+A **Lord of the Rings** fanpage that allows users to browse all characters from the epic trilogy and build a team.
+The design is meant for fans to explore their favorite characters and build their own team for the mission to destroy The One Ring.
+Users are able to comment on their choices and share their story.